motomagx/kfn/README.md

 Requirements:

--System based on Debian (Ubuntu, Mint, etc.) or a compatible distribution, from 2018 onwards.
+-System based on Debian (Ubuntu, Mint, etc.) or a compatible distribution, from 2018 onwards.<br>
--Processor with 4 cores or more is recommended (Intel Core i3/i5/i7/i9/Xeon, AMD Ryzen 3/5/7, ARM Cortex A9 +) -At least 20GB of free HD space (average size of a normal Kernel build, including temporary ones) -2GB of RAM (recommended: 4GB or more)
+-Processor with 4 cores or more is recommended (Intel Core i3/i5/i7/i9/Xeon, AMD Ryzen 3/5/7, ARM Cortex A9 +)<br>
+-At least 20GB of free HD space (average size of a normal Kernel build, including temporary ones)<br>
+-2GB of RAM (recommended: 4GB or more)<br>
--Requires internet connection with access to your distribution repositories + free access to Kernel.org and Github
+-Requires internet connection with access to your distribution repositories + free access to Kernel.org and Github<br>

 Dependencies: